|

 Piecing the Quilt Together

 I love the part where you make the quilt sandwich.
-You’ve gotten the hardest part done and it’s starting to look good.
+You’ve completed the hardest part, and it’s starting to look good.

 Lay it on a flat surface.
 For most people, this means the floor.
-If you’re like me and have a pet that sheds like crazy, this part can be hard.
+If you’re like me and have a pet that sheds like crazy, this part can be tricky.

-Vacuum as best as you can and remember that washing the quilt is the final step.
+Vacuum as best as possible, and remember that washing the quilt is the final step.
 So if it gets a little furry, it’s okay.

 Basting.
 I like to use safety pins to “baste” my quilt together.
 It saves so much time.